ignite/cli/docs/run/index.md

 Because the `starport serve` command is a development tool, it should not be used in a production environment.
 Read on to learn the process of running a blockchain in production.

 ## The Magic of `starport serve`
+The `starport serve` command starts a fully operational blockchain.

 The `starport serve` command performs the following tasks: